BOOK REVIEW: “MISSING MAMA” BY AMOKE KUBAT

 As time went on, the woman’s behavior became intolerable and I wrote her an e-mail, copying the manager, and telling her that I could no longer work with her.
 She was a chronic micro-manager who had her nose stuck in every aspect of my job and I couldn’t function in the job under her “style” of supervision or lack of.
 I didn’t know why she hired me in the first place.
 Why didn’t she just do the job herself?

 As the months turned into years, I began to lose respect for this woman.
-Her constant micro-managing convoluted the process of getting work done which actually rendered her counterproductive. the straw that broke the camel’s back was when she started taking steps to get me terminated from my job when I had done nothing that would warrant termination.
+Her constant micro-managing convoluted the process of getting work done which actually rendered her counterproductive.
+The straw that broke the camel’s back was when she started taking steps to get me terminated from my job when I had done nothing to warrant termination.
 As soon as I left the office to go home at the end of the day, she and the manager would make a bee-line to my desk to check where I had been on the Internet.
+(A co-worker informed me of this.)
 To make a long story short, she contacted Human Resources and reported to them that I was shopping on the Internet, conducting online banking and using the office fax machine for personal business.
 All of these things were lies.
 She even attempted to coerce two other employees to sign affidavits that they had seen my shopping on the Internet and using the fax machine for personal reasons.

 My advice to anyone who is dealing with a difficult, and in this case, a “crazy and lying” supervisor, beat them at their own game.
 Fight back with all you’ve got.
 If you have a union, go to your union and file a grievance every time the supervisor says something to you that you deem inappropriate or out-of-line.
 Go outside the agency or company you work for.
 Don’t threaten a lawsuit, file one!
 Go to the State Labor Board to file a complaint.
 File a complaint at the federal level.
 I filed a complaint with the Federal EEO office that she was racially prejudice (I am African-American; she is Caucasian).
 I knew I couldn’t prove it, but I felt very strongly that she was, so I filed the complaint anyway.
 I had five (5) separate grievances with my union against her for various reasons.